 I use this mixed with my usual toothpaste whenever I am due a visit to the dentist.
 She actually commented on how 'naturally' white my teeth were looking (British dentist/British teeth so not the perfect, glow-white variety!) so I was quite pleased.
 I use it morning, noon and night for three days leading up to a visit and two days a week all other times.
 I worry a little about it being a little too abrasive but mixing it with toothpaste really seems to help.
-I'm going to try gargling with/drinking dilute ACV next to see if that also helps with my oral hygiene.
+The only time I've used it on my hair though has been to 'open' the cuticle so that I could fade the dye from my over-dyed hair ends and it needed lot of TLC afterwards, so it's not something I'd wash my hair with (Reetha/Aritha is gentler and effective if you're considering no 'poo-ing).

 I have oily acne prone skin.
 I mix baking soda with my Elizabeth Grant cleanser to make a paste and use it as an exfoliator every morning and evening on my face neck and chest.
 I've been doing this for three weeks.
 My face is clearer, brighter, smoother, more refined, less oily, sun damage is a less deep, feels firmer.
 It's like a mini-dermabrasion.
 I used to use Proactive cleanser so now I can save on $$$!